wwwshwww/novnc-ros-desktop/README.md

-# Docker Image for to use Desktop environment of ROS Melodic in Browser
+# Docker Images for to use Desktop environment of ROS in Browser

 Shall we get a rich desktop environment of ROS?

-## Components
+## Details

+image: `moyash/novnc-ros-desktop:melodic`

 - OS Image: Ubuntu 18.04
   - Desktop: GNOME Desktop